This guide will help aspiring food bloggers (or blogger in any niche) to start a new blog successfully.

 As a food blogger I understand the frustration of not knowing where to begin.
-This guide takes you through starting a blog step-by-step.
+This guide shows you how to start a successful blog step-by-step.
 There are probably hundreds of resources for starting a blog.
 But many if not most are looking to turn a profit.
 They have a wealth of knowledge and are willing to share it for a price.
 Not wrong at all but that means for the newbie, who hasn’t made any money from their work yet, an initial investment is needed presenting a barrier to that knowledge.

 For those with the means, it might be fine and well.
 But for the rest of us, it will be a hard road ahead.
 So, I’m writing this free guide for the new or aspiring food blogger starting out with basically nothing to invest.

 When I started out, it took me months to understand what a host was and that it was different from a blogging platform.
 I wasted money trying to decide between hosted and self-hosted.
 I lost countless hours trying to figure this whole thing out on my own piece-by-piece.
 So having this knowledge to share with others is meaningful to me.
 I hope that you will find it useful guidance on their journey.

 If you’re here that means you really want to do this and you have a pretty good idea of what you want to call your blog.
 However, before you settle on a particular name, which is probably awesome, consider these five things: